2005 British Touring Car Championship: Teams and drivers

 After 2004 saw the BTCC boasting its largest number of entries since the height of the Super Touring era in the 1990s, the following season brought a significant decline in interest.
 Proton and Honda pulled their manufacturer support from the series, with many of the smaller independent teams also deciding against returning.

 Reigning champions Vauxhall stayed on as one of the two remaining manufacturers, dropping its Astra Coupe after four straight titles with the chassis, and introducing the all new Astra Sport Hatch (again prepared by Triple 8).
 Reigning champion James Thompson had left the BTCC to contest the World Touring Car Championship with Alfa Romeo, leaving the 2004 runner-up and 2003 champion Yvan Muller to head the team.
 SEAT Cupra Cup graduate Gavin Smith joined the team after appearing in an Astra Coupe for GA Motorsport at one meeting in 2004, and Colin Turkington moved into Thompson's seat after two promising seasons with the WSR MG squad.

 Their only manufacturer opposition came from SEAT, expanding their effort to three Super 2000-spec Toledos for their second season.
-2001 champion Jason Plato remained as team leader, but Rob Huff departed to join the Chevrolet WTCC campaign.
+RML Group which prepared the cars in 2004 were unable to continue in 2005, having secured the contract to run Chevrolet's World Touring Car Championship programme.
+Instead, Northern South, which had been preparing cars in the 2003 and 2004 SEAT Cupra Championship stepped in to run the SEAT BTCC programme.
+2001 champion Jason Plato remained as team leader, but Rob Huff departed with RML to join the Chevrolet WTCC campaign.
 He was replaced by Luke Hines, moving from Vauxhall, with James Pickford taking the third seat as reward for winning the SEAT Cupra Cup in 2004.